our people

 Photo Eleanore

-Eleanore has lived experience of receiving news of a congenital anomaly during pregnancy, which has motivated her enthusiasm for Through the Unexpected’s mission.
+Eleanore has lived experience of receiving unexpected news about her baby’s development during pregnancy, which has motivated her enthusiasm for Through the Unexpected’s mission.
+She also sits on the Board of ACD, the Victorian advocacy service for children with disability and their families.

 Headshot of woman with big bright orange glasses

-Pieta has been involved in the start-up of a national grassroots charity and held various positions within committees and not for profit organisations, including a current position within the Perinatal Society of Australian and New Zealand Perinatal Ethics SIG.
-You can read about her lived experience of receiving a prenatal diagnosis and her drive for TTU here.
+Pieta has been involved in the start-up of a national grassroots charity and held various positions within committees and not for profit organisations, including currently holding a position as co-Chair of the Perinatal Ethics subcommittee of the Perinatal Society of Australian and New Zealand.

 Photo of Dr Thomson